mspatlin/MyAlgoTest/README.md

-# Celebrate I go back to Gihub again on J
+# Celebrate I go back to Gihub again on Jul.
+18, 2018.